davidtheclark/scalable-css-reading-list/README.md

 These styleguides articulate conventions and guidelines for authoring scalable CSS.

 (I'm distinguishing *styleguides* from what I would call *pattern libraries*, which are references created to document and exemplify existing styles rather than guidelines for the authoring of the styles.
-Other people often use the term *styleguide* to refer to both or either of these reference types.)
+Other people often use the term *styleguide* to refer to both or either of these reference types.
+I think pattern libraries are less specifically about scalable CSS, and more about a scalable frontend design and development workflow; so I'm not including resources related to pattern libraries.)

 - [Harry Roberts](http://cssguidelin.es/)
 - [Bootstrap](http://mdo.github.io/code-guide/#css)